What is Palliative Care?

 - Emotional and practical support for you and your loved ones

-- Referral to appropriate services
+- Referral to other support services

-- Coordination of holistic care
+- Coordination of holistic care as your needs change over time

-- Grief and bereavement support
+- Grief and bereavement support at any stage of your palliative care journey

 - Advance Care Planning – help with making decisions about your future healthcare treatment options.